To learn more about our work, check out our annual Impact Reports.

 Here are some ways we are working on systems change with our members and partners in 2023.

-Rallying for Systems Change in Detroit
+mobilizing for Systems Change in Detroit

 In 2022, we partnered with the Kresge Foundation to invest in — and learn from — employees of Black and/or Brown-owned businesses based in Detroit.
 We randomly selected 13 local UpTogether members who worked at Black and/or Brown-owned businesses and asked them to identify and recommend solutions that would help them, their community and employees of local businesses.

 After three months of collaborating, that member-led design team created three policy proposals.
-After hearing the proposals, the broader UpTogether Detroit membership voted on the proposal they supported most and would rally around.
+After hearing the proposals, the broader UpTogether Detroit membership voted on the proposal they supported most and would mobilize around.
 Collectively, they decided on Guaranteed Income (GI) as the best solution.
 Now (2023) they are working on a plan to influence city officials to provide unrestricted cash to individuals and families.

-Organizing and Changing the Narrative in San Antonio
+Mobilizing and Changing the Narrative in San Antonio

 In collaboration with the H.E.
 Butt Foundation, in 2023, we will be working with 25 members in San Antonio on a combined organizing and narrative change effort to drive systems change.